 Odor Control

-Most of the shirts we tested either have natural odor protection (like merino fabrics) or some sort of proprietary odor control additive in the fabric.
-These all worked fairly well during our testing, but the natural, merino wool found in the Black Diamond Rhythm Tee was the best.
+Most of the shirts we tested have natural odor protection (like merino fabrics) or a proprietary odor control additive in the fabric.
+These all worked relatively well, but the natural, merino wool was the best.
 If you remember polyester shirts from the past, they would hold onto odor to the point where it almost couldn't be washed out.
-While some of the shirts tested retained odor more than others, we suspect that many of these odor protection additives effectively help with odor.
+While some of the tested shirts retained odor more than others, we suspect many of these odor protection additives effectively help.

 UPF Ratings